NUTR 110 Understanding Nutrition (4)

 NUTR 380 Nutrition Research Seminar I (2)

 This course is the first in a two semester seminar sequence intended to introduce students to the process of conducting research.
 In this seminar course, students will: develop a research question; conduct a literature search; learn about types of research designs and their appropriate use; write a research proposal; learn about the institutional review process (IRB) and informed consent.
-Prerequisite: NUTR 323.
+Prerequisite: NUTR 323 (or concurrently with NUTR 323).
 Students typically enroll Spring of junior year.

 NUTR 381 Nutrition Research Seminar II (2)